Celestin-17/WeatherAPI-to-Postgres/README.md

  - WeatherAPI to Postgres DB -

-The update() function retrieves 12h forecast data from openweathermap, checks the postgres db existing data and updates with the proceeding forecast data.
+The update() function retrieves 12h forecast data from openweathermap, checks the postgres db existing data and updates with the proceeding forecast.
 The rain_alert() function is triggered when rain is forecasted and an Email/SMS alert is sent to the email and target number that've been set in the .env file

 The program has 3 options: